-What Is a Virtual CFO — And When Your Business Actually Needs One
+What Is a Virtual CFO?
+What They Do And When Businesses Need One

-If your business is growing but your financial planning is still reactive, you’re likely leaving money on the table.
+But how do you know if your business needs one?
 While a bookkeeper or controller may keep your financials accurate and in compliance (essentially creating a sound foundation), they aren’t necessarily skilled in financial growth strategies such as scenario planning and cash flow forecasting.
 This is where a Chief Financial Officer comes in.

 However, small and medium-sized businesses often don’t have the funds available to hire an in-house, traditional CFO – or the work to keep them busy.
 Enter the Virtual CFO (VCFO): a fractional strategic partner who blends financial leadership with execution, at a cost savings.